Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_hang_analysis.md

 	Value `0x00001000` indicates that it is `Stream_Stall_MS0`, and value `0x00000200` indicates that it is `Lock_Stall_E`.
 The analysis of the result is similar to using `xbutil`.

-### Conclusion

-After completing this tutorial, you have learned how to detect and analyze design hang issues.

 # Revision History